Super Rugby blow: Hurricanes confirm 'we have Covid in our environment'

 "What I can confirm is that we have got Covid in the environment, I'm just not at liberty to tell you who and how many players we've got," he said.
 "But it's in the environment and we're working really hard to manage it."

-Gibbes said he hoped they will be able to get a team out this weekend.
+Gibbes said he hoped they will be able to get a team out this weekend against Moana Pasifika.

 "We're preparing to take on these guys this weekend, and that's what we're focussed on.